Printf() function in C

 printf() function with variables/values

-This scenario of printf() function is used to print a message along with some value stored in variables.
-We use placeholder representation to insert the value of the variable in the message.
+This scenario of the printf() function is used to print a message along with some value stored in variables.
+You can use a placeholder representation to insert the value of the variable in the message.
 Let's understand with an example.

 Syntax